Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 2. torch.utils.DataLoader

 Dataset stores samples and the corresponding labels while the DataLoader wraps an iterable over the Dataset.
-Once a DataLoader wraps over the Dataset it can support automated batching, sampling shuffling and multiprocess data loading.
+Once a DataLoader wraps over the Dataset it can support automated batching, sampling, shuffling and multiprocess data loading.

 training_data = datasets.FashionMNIST(